BenardMpanga/habit-tracker-api/README.md

 ## Data Model

-Each task has this shape:
+Each habit has this shape:

 ```json
 {